YahooArchive/mojito/README.md

 ## Mojito Git Branches

-The default branch is `master` and should be the same as the latest version of Mojito in the npm registry.
+The default branch for the Mojito GitHub repository is `develop`.
+To clone the version of Mojito that is the same as the latest version of Mojito in the npm registry, explicitly request the `master` branch: `git clone https://github.com/yahoo/mojito.git --branch master`
 Mojito application developers should work with the `master` branch.

 Mojito contributors, however, should clone and make pull requests to the `develop` branch.
 Before you